-Type Credits O Grading scale pass/fail Recurrence Each winter term 1
+Type

+Completed courseworkCredits

+0Grading scale

+pass/failRecurrence

+Each winter termVersion

+1

 Completed coursework consisting of the semester-accompanying structural design composition of the draft project in the module "Studio Material" which is to be worked on and produced during the semester.
 Working on the design project takes place in the same groups as in the module "Studio Material".
 In the course of the semester up to three supervisions resp. corrections take place.
 This part of the progress monitoring occurs during one's studies in the framework of up to two intermediate and one final presentation together with the presentation in the "Studio Material".
 There the worked out results in the formats drawings, models, texts and presentations are portrayed and evaluated.
 The presentation duration of the supporting structure design composition is approx. 5 minutes per group.